codewithdev/E-library/README.md

 ## Functionalities
  - Adding Books in the stack.
  - Explore and View All books in the Stacks
+ - Validate If the Book is already Present
+ - Book Details
+ - Edit The Book Details
+ - Remove the Book from the Stack

 ## Databse Schema